-The Greene County Library had its beginnings in the late 1960’s when a Library Committee, spearheaded by members of the Home Demonstration and Lions Clubs, formed to explore the idea of a library for the county and to generate support for its formation.
-Books were donated and permission granted to use the old County Jail as a home for the first library ever in Greene County.
-Volunteer staff worked the few hours that the library was open to the public.
+The Greene County Library had its beginnings in the 1960’s when a committee, spearheaded by members of the Home Demonstration and Lions Clubs, formed to explore the idea of a library and to generate support for its formation.
+Books were donated and permission granted to use the old County Jail for the first library in Greene County.
+Volunteers worked the hours that the library was open.

-It soon became apparent that old textbooks and worn-out fiction was not enough to satisfy the community’s need for library services.
-Former editor of the local newspaper, Mozelle Brown, president of the Home Demonstration Club, Hurford and Ethel Davison, and Brooks Silvette, a local writer and artist, campaigned actively to promote the vision of improved library service in Greene.
+It became apparent that old textbooks and worn-out fiction were not enough to satisfy the community’s need for library services.
+Former editor of the local newspaper, Mozelle Brown, president of the Home Demonstration Club, Hurford and Ethel Davison, and Brooks Silvette, a local writer and artist, campaigned to promote improved library service in Greene.
 As a member of the Friends of the Library in Charlottesville, Mrs. Silvette was influential in the decision for Greene County to become part of the Jefferson-Madison Regional Library system.

 As part of the regional system, Greene County received bookmobile service in early 1974 at the Corner Store, Ruckersville, Quinque, Stanardsville, and Dyke.
-After a short period of negotiation between the County Board of Supervisors and the JMRL Board of Trustees, the Greene County Branch Library opened its doors for the public in October 1974 in a small brick building on Main Street in Stanardsville, formerly known as the Gibson residence.
-Space was limited and parking a problem, but Greene patrons were very happy to have a library that was open for 24 hours a week.
+After negotiation between the County Board of Supervisors and the JMRL Board of Trustees, the Greene County Branch Library opened its doors in October 1974 in a small brick building on Main Street in Stanardsville, formerly known as the Gibson residence.
+Space was limited and parking a problem, but Greene patrons were happy to have a library that was open for 24 hours a week.

 In 1987, the installation of a system-wide automated catalog and record-keeping system had a huge impact on Greene’s circulation, giving patrons greater access to the collections at all of the regional library branches.

-As Greene County continued to grow the Library was busier than ever with circulation and registrations continuing to rise.
-It was clear that the building did not permit the Library to keep up with the needs of public and staff for space, nor was the building accessible for residents with disabilities.
-In the late 1990s a small group of people in the community, led by Betty Gaylord, then the Greene County trustee on the JMRL board, had begun seriously planning for a brand new library building.
+As Greene County continued to grow the Library was busier than ever.
+It was clear that the building did not permit the Library to keep up with the need for space, nor was the building accessible for residents with disabilities.
+In the late 1990s a group of people in the community, led by Betty Gaylord, then the Greene County trustee on the JMRL board, began planning for a new library building.

-Construction on the new building continued through 2002, with the only major setback being a windstorm in the spring of 2002, during which the metal superstructure of the second floor blew down.
+Construction on the new building continued, with the only major setback being a windstorm in the spring of 2002, during which the metal superstructure of the second floor blew down.
 By the cold winter of 2003 most of the building work was interior, but there still was no parking lot and the severe weather caused delays.
-However, on May 20, 2003 the library in its old location closed its doors for the last time, and the big move to the new building commenced.
-As with previous moves, there was a large component of community support.
-While the library had hired movers to pack and transport the books, once the unpacking by staff and volunteers began, all the books were back on the shelves in just one day.
-Volunteers from the community hung pictures and signage in the new branch, and shelf-read the entire collection in the new building.
+However, on May 20, 2003 the library in its old location closed its doors and the big move to the new building commenced.
+As with previous moves, there was community support.
+While the library had hired movers to pack and transport the books, once the unpacking began, all the books were back on the shelves in one day.
+Volunteers hung pictures and signage and shelf-read the entire collection.
 Getting the phone and computer lines working took a bit longer but finally, the long awaited day arrived.
-On June 3, 2003, the library opened its doors to the public.
+On June 3, 2003, the library opened its doors.
 Record crowds in the library heralded a very busy summer, as residents of Greene began to find the library in its new location, and the summer reading program got under way.
 Enthusiasm was overflowing on June 28 as the community celebrated with dedication ceremonies for the new building.